toivotuo/tapestry/docs/development.rst

 A number of documentation process improvements are planned:

-  * Generate and publish documents as GitHub Pages with the Sphinx 'sphinx.ext.githubpages' extension.
+* Generate and publish documents as GitHub Pages with the Sphinx
+  \'sphinx.ext.githubpages\' extension.

-  * Use the Sphinx 'sphinx.ext.todo' extension to publish a clear list of the FIXME and TODO notes from the code as a list of improvements to be done.
+* Use the Sphinx \'sphinx.ext.todo\' extension to publish a clear list of the FIXME and TODO notes from the code as a list of improvements to be done.

 * Documentation coverage checks with Sphinx.